 Tignernuts And Tigernut Flour – Tigernut contain resistant starch, which as mentioned here is a prebiotic thought to promote gut bacteria diversity.
 They’re naturally sweet and can be eaten as a snack whole or ground into a flour to bake with.

 Tomato Paste – I prefer this organic brand that is sold in glass jars.

 Vanilla Beans – For making homemade extract.
 Find them here.

-Xtrema Cookware – I won this 14 piece cookware set in Firebrick red at a real food conference and I love it.
+Xtrema Cookware – I won an Xtrema set in Firebrick red at a real food conference and I love it.
 Each pot can go from stovetop to oven to table, then straight into the dishwasher.
 All of their products are free of lead, cadmium and other heavy metal, and they’re so transparent that they publish the test results on their website.
 You can check out all of Xtrema’s cookware and bakeware here.

 Food processor – I’ve had this one for years and have been very happy with it.
 It’s durable and has a holds up to 11 cups.

 Dehydrator – One of the best ways to save money on real food is to maximize great deals on produce is to stock up and preserve them for later.
 Tomatoes are dried for a zesty addition to italian dishes later and fruits such as apples can be dried with cinnamon for a kid-friendly treat.
 You can also dry the herbs you grow for use in the winter, make beef jerky, yogurt, dry coconut flour, make your own soaked and dehydrated nuts, fruit leather, etc. I like this dehydrator because it has ample space for large batches, plus a timer and a wide variety of temperature options.

 Ice cream maker – We use this one to make coconut milk ice cream, classic vanilla and homemade chunky monkey.

 Blender – This Vitamix is on my wishlist.